ambaradan/vale-at-rocky/README.md

 ## Structure of a dictionary

-The dictionary consists of two files in a single folder, an *accept.txt* file that has the words that Vale should consider as correct, in this case the *nvchad* folder's *accept.txt* contents are:
+The dictionary consists of two files in a single folder, an *accept.txt* file that has the words that Vale should consider as correct, in this case the *neovim* folder's *accept.txt* contents are:

 ```txt
 Devicons